-That effort happened to align with a few important changes on IIS itself, where FastCGI support was added so that PHP applications can be hosted on IIS via that interface.
-PHP community was willing to help on PHP for Windows while Microsoft provided support.
+That effort happened to align with a few important changes on IIS itself, where FastCGI support was added so that PHP applications can be hosted on IIS via that interface in 2006.
+Zend Technologies Inc. and PHP community were willing to help on PHP for Windows while Microsoft provided support.

 Clearly an alternative is to run those non Microsoft technologies on their own application servers, and then IIS/ARR can sit in front as reverse proxy.
 The popularity of nginx proved that approach for long, but it comes with its own disadvantages,

 - The application server is usually running on its own, so you should not expect it to work in your familiar application pool pattern that from time to time the processes are recycled.

 - You need complex reverse proxy rules to be defined on IIS side, so that traffic can be properly forwarded to the application server.

 - You need to predetermine the port for your application server.
 It’s not a big deal for your own server which just hosts one or two web apps this way, but what about an enterprise server with hundreds of web apps?
 It’s not easy to manage the port numbers.

 The experience of building FastCGI and ARR gave Microsoft developers enough experience on both sides of the coin, so they came back with a very smart idea and implemented a new component called HttpPlatformHandler.